Home Security Guide: How to Feel Safe in Your New Home

 Do you have overgrown bushes or dark spots in your yard that could cloak an intruder?
 Cut your trees back, away from your windows, and install motion-sensor flood lights outside of your home.

-- Install a security camera and an alarm system: Whether you’re interested in a full-service platform like ADT or a more self-service option like Ring, having around-the-clock monitoring and the deterrent of an alarm system is sure to give your family peace of mind.
+- Install a security camera and an alarm system: Whether you’re interested in a full-service security system like ADT or a more self-service option like Ring, having around-the-clock monitoring and the deterrent of an alarm system is sure to give your family peace of mind.

 - Watch who you let into your home: Without getting paranoid, keep an eye on those you let enter your space.
 Double-check your contractors’ references and background checks before hiring them, and be wary of scammers.
 Secure all of your windows and door locks after contractors leave your home.